-Hakone offers one of the best places to catch a glimpse of Mt.
+Hakone is one of the best places to catch a glimpse of Mt.
 Fuji, from right across Lake Ashi.
 It’s a breathtaking view on clear days.
 With gorgeous scenery and a plethora of things to do, from bathing in the natural hot springs to visiting open-air museums, you can experience so much here.
 A trip to Hakone will not only be a treat for your eyes, but also for your tongue, as there are a variety of delectable foods to indulge in while you take in the beauty of this rustic town.
-Check out this list for some of the best places to eat in Hakone, including restaurants serving up Hakone specialties, which we’ve covered in our What to Eat in Hakone guide.
+Check out our curated list to find out where to eat in Hakone, including restaurants serving up Hakone specialties, which we’ve covered in our What to Eat in Hakone guide.
 You can’t miss!

 One of the most historic spots in Hakone is Amazake-Chaya, a quaint little tea house that was established during the Edo period.
 In the olden days, many travelers passing through Hakone would stop at the tea house, and ever since then, Amazake-Chaya continues to serve that same tea.
 The mochi, though a tad on the pricier side, pairs amazingly with the tea, and is served in hefty portions that will leave you stuffed.
 When you visit, make sure to leave yourself plenty of time to sit and enjoy the scenery of this historic teahouse.